Ashishsharma731/Task-PostgreSql/README.md

   "title": "Writen by Testing@123",
   "description": "wrtin by testering"
 }
+## Get Create Item using GET method
+localhost:5000/items/
+This will fetch all the item created
-## Delete Create Item using DELETE MEthod
+## Delete Create Item using DELETE method
 localhost:5000/items/:ID

 pass the token in bearer token